ip-tools/patzilla/README.rst

 =======
 The software got some applause from professional researchers for its unique user interface and rich feature set when it was released to the first audience in 2014.
 We hear from our users they are still having a great pleasure working with it on a daily basis.

 After four years of development, the source code finally gets released under an open source license in 2017.
 We are looking forward to opening up the development process as well, every kind of participation and support is very much welcome.

+After a project hiatus from 2020 to 2022, the code base is getting a refresh, many software tests have been added, and the aim is to finish migration to Python 3 within the end of the year.

 Contributing